koehme/icariusos/docs/fs.md

       Kernel looks into FileDescriptor it knows the filesystem through the filedescriptor ^
          |
-   Access filesystem which is bound to the VNode Descriptor
+   Access filesystem which is bound to the FileDescriptor
          v
     FAT16 fread() <====> FAT16    Calls FAT16 fread function
          ^